 Your prenatal back pain program treats your existing pain through a combination of treatments.
 But it’s also intended to prevent your pain from getting worse or presenting in different ways.
-Your NYC physical therapist works with you to develop a safe exercise plan specifically for you.
+Your physical center works with you to develop a safe exercise plan specifically for you.

 Prenatal back exercises help you maintain your spinal health.
-Physical therapists recommend a variety of prenatal exercises to strengthen your abdomen and back.
+Our experienced physical therapists recommend a variety of prenatal exercises to strengthen your abdomen and back.
 The goal is to maintain a healthy range of motion and increase your comfort level whether you’re moving or settling in.

 There are also several minor lifestyle adjustments that can significantly reduce stress to your lower back.
 Follow your physical therapist’s suggestions to: